Country selection

 • It is reporting violations of an approved research protocol

-According to the ECReg, the EC must send a written notification of its evaluation to the leading research institution and principal investigator (PI), and publish the evaluation results on a bulletin board or on the website of the EC or the organization that established the EC.
-The EC may approve, conditionally approve, or decide not to approve a research dossier, and the written notifications must be issued accordingly.
+The ECReg indicates that within five (5) working days of the results of its assessment, the EC must send a written notification of its evaluation to the leading research institution and principal investigator (PI).
+The EC may approve, conditionally approve, or decide not to approve a research dossier, and the written notifications must be issued accordingly (see Appendices I, IV, and V of the ECReg).
+See the ECReg for more information on the EC’s review of amendments or supplements to the research outline.

 Per the BioequivTrial (which amends Appendix I of the ClinDrugTrialGCP), for administrative changes to the clinical trial protocol, the research institution must report in writing to the ECs at all levels and the ASTT.
 Changes that do not affect the health and interests of trial participants, or the research designs, processes, and procedures, must be approved by the CEBRGL and the NECBR.
 The application and evaluation process are carried out in accordance with the provisions of the ECReg.
 Changes affecting the health and interests of trial participants, or the research designs, processes, and procedures, must be approved by competent regulatory agencies.
 The application for approval of changes and procedures must comply with the ClinDrugTrialGCP.
 See the ECReg and the ClinDrugTrialGCP for more information.